 Most of us would agree that the first scenario, at the local farmer’s market, is much more appealing than a trip to a big chain grocery store.
 But what, besides the aesthetic factor, are some of the other benefits of supporting your local farmers market?
 Here are ten reasons why I believe you should shop at your local farmers market.

 Buying from your local farmer allows you to support local agriculture.
 This means that the food you are eating comes from nearby, and does not require us to waste lots of energy and petroleum to ship the food halfway around the world.
 You are eating food in your environment, where it has perfectly-created nutrients for your specific climate and region.
 You are also supporting the environment by reducing the usage of fossil fuels.

 2. Cheaper Organic Fruits & Veggies

 You can find a variety of fresh, organic produce at more affordable prices than in a supermarket.
-There are also many farmers that carry products that are not technically “organic,” (as this is a costly and often beurocratic-heavy process), but have many low-priced foods that are pesticide and herbicide free.
-The advantage at a farmers market is that you can actually talk to the farmer, learn about their methods, and then decide for yourself and in most cases they will allow you to come and visit their farm.
+There are also many farmers that carry products that are not technically “organic,” but have many low-priced foods that are pesticide and herbicide free.
+The advantage at a farmers market is that you can actually talk to the farmer, learn about their methods, and then decide for yourself.
+In some cases, they may even allow you to come and visit their farm.

 3. Supporting Your Local Economy & Farmers